 The first thing we decided is that we wanted coloured cabinets this time around.
 We went white in our last place and wanted to have a bit more fun.
 We chose a beautiful dark green/grey.
 The colour we chose is called Dakota from General Paint.
 Since the cabinetry is painted in lacquer, we had it colour matched.
 Because we were going bold with the cabinets, we wanted to keep everything else pretty light and bright.
 We chose a nice bright white paint that is really clean (no nasty undertones) called Expert White, also from General Paint.

 We had actually planned on keeping the flooring that was in the dining room (and the whole rest of the house) but we needed to get a couple hundred square feet to put it in the current kitchen and entry way where there is that vinyl tile.
 I called over 30 places and every one (including the local rep for the company it’s made by) told me that it’s been discontinued for years and I will not be able to find any of it.
 We were so bummed!
 But now that we’ve chosen a new flooring… we’re loving the contrast of the darker cabinets against the light floors.
-The flooring we purchased on sale from The Home Depot Canada (not sponsored) it’s by Home Decorators Collection and is called Docked Oak.
+The flooring we purchased on case sale from The Home Depot Canada (no help here since it was one of those one off case deals!).